EricPortela/isc426_intro_to_ml/README.md

 # isc426_Intro_to_ml

-Repo for Introduction to Machine Learning (ISC426) at Korea University International Summer Campus.
+Repo for Introduction to Machine Learning (ISC426) at Korea University International Summer Campus 2024.